ovh/docs/pages/web/hosting/ssl_ev/guide.en-ca.md

 ![hosting](images/ssl_EV.png){.thumbnail}

-## How do I order an EV SSL certificate from OVH?
+## How do I order an EV SSL certificate from OVHcloud?

-### If OVH already hosts your website
+### If OVHcloud already hosts your website

 Order an EV SSL certificate from your control panel.